ASquirrelsTail/cookbook/README.md

 Text searches with multiple words ceases to utilise MongoDBs stemming and language features, as they must be wrapped in double quotes to ensure they are all included in the search to return relevant results.
 For instance the search string "apples" will return recipes containing the word apples, or apple, but the search "apples bannanas" will return only exact matches for "apples" and "bannanas", and will exclude recipes containing the words "apple" and "bannana".

-Some mobile browsers fail to detect backspaces on the add recipe page, meaing ingredient and method lines aren't deleted.
+Some mobile browsers fail to detect backspaces on the add recipe page, meaning ingredient and method lines aren't deleted.
 Blank lines are ignored once the recipe is submitted however, so it's a minor issue.

 Replacing the image for a parent recipe will also replace that of its children.